giuliodondi/kOS-Shuttle_OPS1/README.md

 - SSMEs
 - SRBs and any launch clamps
 - SRB decouplers and separation motors (both nosecone and skirt)
-- External tank
+- External tank separation plus OMS engines and RCS actuators
-- OMS and RCS actuators
+- Anything in the payload bay
-- anything in the payload bay
+- Tail parachute

 In addition, set Action Group 1 so that it activates the Fuel Cells .
 AG1 will be triggered right after liftoff so you may place anything else you might want here